 Dida Arero Begeja, chairman of Chaliliche Kebele in Miyo Woreda views the One Health support for the remote village he leads as “a rescue mission to lessen the sufferings of my community.”
-Working with the One Health Unit set up by VSF-Suisse’s HEAL project, he busies himself mobilizing his community for the outreach health services ahead of schedule.
+Working with the One Health Unit set up by VSF-Suisse’s HEAL program, he busies himself mobilizing his community for the outreach health services ahead of schedule.
 “I don’t want any villager to miss this opportunity for them to gain access to treatment and vaccination services for themselves and their cattle.
 I make sure even villagers in the remotest bushes know when these services take place,” Dida explains.

 Dida reiterates, “the veterinary clinic in the Kebele often ran short of medical supplies,” and pastoralists used to get little help for the sick animals they took there.
 He, therefore, finds it particularly important that the mobile health services integrate veterinary and human health so that “people can buy veterinary medicines for a fair price while receiving treatment and care for themselves.”
 He is also witnessing increased community interest in attending the health education sessions provided in each outreach event with participants raising issues around their livestock and own health as well as their environment and actively discussing them with health workers and development agents.